Reach, Target, and Safety Schools

 The framework

 Building a college list without a reach/match/safety framework is a recipe for disaster.
 Students who apply only to reach schools risk being shut out entirely.
 Students who apply only to safeties leave upside on the table.
-The balanced list — a mix of all three categories — is the only sustainable approach.
+A balanced list, mixing all three categories, is the only sustainable approach.

 How to categorize a school for yourself